My battle with heel fissures.

 This site contains affiliate links to products.
 As an Amazon Associate, I earn from qualifying purchases.

 How I won my battle with heel fissures.

 I’m an office professional who spends a lot of time on my feet.
-I usually wear open-backed shoes to work and it all started one dreadful afternoon.
+I usually wear open-backed shoes to work, and it all started one dreadful afternoon.
 One day I walked over to the printer, and I got a sharp pain in the heel of my right foot.
-I get tired feet, so I didn’t think too much of the pain.
+I get tired feet, so I didn’t overthink the pain.

 Throughout the day, it worsened.
 I ended up taking my shoes off and found I cut my heel.
 Cut?
 How did I do that?
 I didn’t remember cutting my foot.
 But there it was, a deep looking cut on the heel of my foot.

 When I got home that evening, I examined it more.
 It was dry looking and had bled a tiny bit.
 I thought maybe some lotion would help.
 I chalked it up to my work environment and how much I was on my feet.
 When I put the lotion on, it stung!

 I checked the Mayo Clinic online before immediately calling my physician.
 Upon going on one of their pages, I found out exactly what I was suffering from; ‘heel fissures’.
 This was something I hadn’t experienced before.

 What are heel fissures?